The Rat Fan Club

 Dosing Your Rat

 If you make the homemade rat diet, the chromium is already included.
 Alternatively, you can mix it into something your rat will eat.
-To find the dosage for your rat, multiply his weight in pounds x 189.
-For example, the dosage for a rat who weighs 0.75 pounds (12 oz.) is 142 mcg.
-This is a huge dose compared to the human dose recommended by the USDA.
-Dr. Evans says the dosage for rats is so large because it’s based on metabolic rate, not just on body weight.
+The dosage for a rat is 189 mcg/lb per day.
+This is a huge dose compared to the human dose recommended by the USDA, and Dr. Evans said the dosage for rats is so large because it’s based on metabolic rate, not just on body weight.
+To calculate your rat’s dose, multiply his weight in lbs by 189.
+For instance, if your rat weighs ¾ lb, that would be 0.75 X 189 mcg = 142 mcg.
+If you want to mix up a batch of balls or cookies and you have rats of different weights, you can give them the same dose as long as each rat gets at least 189 mcg/lb and not more than 227 mcg/lb per day.

 Non-fat Cream Cheese Balls